Global well-posedness and relaxation for solutions of the Fokker-Planck-Alignment equations: Introduction

-for some small $\d>0$ depending only on the parameters of the model. \end{itemize}
+where $c>0$ depending only on the initial condition and fixed parameters of the model. \end{theorem}

-For general data Sobolev settings are too restrictive even for local well-posedness.
-So, a suitable formulation of solutions for such data would be on the distributional level as in \cite{BCC2011,KMT2013}.
-Such solutions, however, lack the regularity needed for the analysis of long time behavior.
-The main purpose of this paper is to develop an existence theory that comes together with the hypoelliptic regularization and relaxation.
-For many models, including the original Cucker-Smale based Fokker-Planck-Alignment equation, the theory gives a complete description of the dynamics from an arbitrary vacuous data, see \thm{t:mainrelaxCS} below.
+The existence and uniqueness are a consequence of our main \thm{t:weak}.
+Gain of positivity and instant regularization are addressed in \prop{p:Gauss} and \prop{p:instantreg}, respectively.
+Finally, the relaxation is a consequence of \cite[Proposition 8.1]{S-EA} which is stated in \prop{p:relax}.
+All these component are proved for a much broader class of alignment models.
+We note that the exact same statement of \thm{t:mainrelaxCS} holds for all communication protocols that are symmetric, local, and of mapping type $(2,\infty)$, see \sect{s:basic} for the definitions.

 Let us point out the main technical issues.
-First and foremost, thin data yields a degenerate diffusion coefficient $\st_\rho$, which meddles with the hypoellipticity of the equation.
-Second, the regularity of weak solutions provided by the Fisher information, $\st_\rho \frac{|\n_v f|^2}{f} \in L^1_{t,x,v}$, is in insufficient for the application of classical techniques such as comparison principle.
-To circumvent these issues we show that weak solutions are automatically renormalized in the sense of DiPerna-Lions, and as a consequence satisfy the entropy {\em equality} from time $t=0$, as well as a weak maximum principle, see \lem{l:max}.
-Incidentally, the Fisher information plays the same role of critical regularity for the entropy law as Onsager-$1/3$ regularity for the energy conservation in incompressible fluids, see \cite{Isett2018,es-survey,ds-1,cet,CCFS2008} and references therein.
-The problem of degeneracy of the Fisher information, however, is the main technical difficulty that prevents the use of such regularity directly.
-We therefore implement a new approach based on considering evolution of a thickness-weighted mollification, $\frac{(\th f)_{\e_1}}{\th + \e_2}$, where $\th$ is the thickness of the flock, see \eqref{e:thickness}, \eqref{e:FPAmoll}, and $\e_1,\e_2 > 0$ are small parameters.
-Formally, if $\e_1 = \e_2=0$, this restores the original solution, however, in the intermediate estimates on the flux terms, by considering such mollification, we gain direct access to the a priori known Fisher-regularity of $\th f$.
+First and foremost, thin data produces a degenerate strength $\st_\rho$ which meddles both with the ellipticity of the equation and a priori Fisher regularity, $\st_\rho \frac{|\n_v f|^2}{f} \in L^1_{t,x,v}$.
+The latter is critical for the entropy law in the same way as the Onsager-$1/3$ regularity is critical for the energy conservation in incompressible fluids, see \cite{CCFS2008,cet,Isett2018,ds-1}.
+To prove the entropy law we resort to DiPerna-Lions renormalization as a tool to establish a distributional equation for the Boltzmann functional $\b(f) = f \log f$.
+This implies the entropy {\em equality} starting from time $t=0$ as well as other useful tools such as propagation of moments and weak maximum principle.
+The degeneracy in Fisher information, however, stands in the way of controlling the DiPerna-Lions commutators.
+To circumvent this difficulty we implement a new approach by adding an extra step - a ``pre-renormalization" using thickness-weighted mollification, $\frac{(\th f)_{\e_1}}{\th + \e_2}$, where $\th$ is the thickness of the flock, and $\e_1,\e_2 > 0$ are small parameters, see \defin{d:th} and \eqref{e:FPAmoll}.
+The pre-renormalization allows to gain direct access to the Fisher-regularity of $\th f$ and use it in the estimates on commutators encountered in the main renormalization procedure.